adam-mcdaniel/xasm/README.md

 ## Issues

-If you run into a problem, (post an issue)[https://github.com/adam-mcdaniel/xasm/issues/new]!
+If you run into a problem, [post an issue](https://github.com/adam-mcdaniel/xasm/issues/new)!

 ## License